 The project began to receive more attention, and a class, Eco-logical Landscaping, was created so that students could have a direct impact on the creation and maintenance of the gardens.
 After many changes to the original plan, the City of Claremont approved the final design, and in Fall 2008 class started to move forward.

-Professor Paul Faulstich and retired Arboretum director Joe Clements ensured the success of the project, and have guided groups of students to produce a remarkable product.
+Professor Paul Faulstich and Arboretum director Joe Clements (now retired) ensured the success of the project, and have guided groups of students to produce a remarkable product.
 Without Paul’s vision and Joe’s extensive knowledge of native plants and gardening, none of this work would have been possible.
 As a class we would like to thank them for helping this dream of a more sustainable Pitzer come true.